navcoin/navcoin-org/content/wallets/index.md

 >}}

 {{< item_container_section
-    titleText="NavCoin Core Wallet"
+    titleText="NavCoin Wallets"
-    subtitleText="NavCoin's reference implementation"
+    subtitleText="Make sure to do your own research or ask community for&nbsp;assistance."
     >}}
     {{< wallet
-        titleText="NavCoin Core wallet v4.3.0"
+        titleText="NavCoin Core"
         walletImgSrc="/images/wallets/wal-core.png"
         text="NavCoin Core wallet is a full NavCoin client that allows users to participate in network staking.
-Released by the core NavCoin developers, it combines speed and reliability with&nbsp;usability." buttonUrl="#download-core"
+This is the official reference implementation published by the NavCoin Core&nbsp;developers." buttonUrl="#download-core"
         buttonText="Download"
         buttonImgSrc="/images/icons/downward-arrow.svg"